streetwriters/notesnook/docs/help/contents/mobile-integration/share-things-from-other-apps.md

-# Share extensions
+# Share things from other apps

-Basic web clipping support is available on both android & ios apps via share extensions.
+Basic web clipping support is available on both Android & iOS apps via share extensions.

 We are going to use browser app as an example to demonstarte how you can clip information from webpages and other apps on your iPhone.